SkylineCommunications/dataminer-docs/develop/devguide/Connector/LogicQActions.md

 > [!NOTE]
 >
-> - From DataMiner 9.5.1 onwards, you can use a read column parameter as a trigger on a QAction with row=true option.
-Prior to DataMiner 9.5.1, triggering a QAction on a change of a particular read column is not possible.
-(RN 15040 & 15531)
+> - In recent DataMiner versions, you can use a read column parameter as a trigger on a QAction with row=true option.
+In legacy versions prior to DataMiner 9.5.1, triggering a QAction on a change of a particular read column is not possible.<!-- RN 15040 & 15531 -->
 > - For SNMP tables, it is also possible to provide the ID of a table parameter.
 In this case, the QAction will trigger every time a row has been updated.

 In a QAction, the following methods are available to retrieve information about the row that triggered the execution of the QAction: